-Students facing legal proceedings in addition to student conduct action are urged to consult an attorney about their situation.
-All full-time undergraduate and graduate students are eligible to use Syracuse University Student Legal Services, Marshall Square Mall, 720 University Avenue, 315-443-4532.
+Students who may also be facing legal proceedings are urged to consult an attorney about their situation.
+All full-time undergraduate students are eligible to use Syracuse University Student Legal Services, Marshall Square Mall, 720 University Avenue, 315-443-4532.
 Students may also consult the private attorney of their choice (at the student's expense).